 About UC Berkeley

-This is our 14th season hosting summer camps in Berkeley, CA at UC Berkeley.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
-If you are looking for other locations in the Bay Area, we also offer summer camps at Stanford University, St. Mary’s College of Moraga and Santa Clara University, to name a few.
+At our summer camps in Berkeley, CA held at UC Berkeley, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
+If you are looking for other locations in the Bay Area, we also offer summer camps at Stanford University, St. Mary's College of Moraga and Santa Clara University, to name a few.

 We have chosen UC Berkeley to host our kids summer computer camps and teen camps in the San Francisco Bay Area because Berkeley's academic departments consistently rank among the top five in the country.
 This campus is an oasis that preserves much of the tranquil beauty of California's early years.
 The wooded 178-acre central campus area is known for its architectural and historical landmarks as well as the scenic passage of Strawberry Creek traversing the campus from end to end.

 The UC Berkeley campus is the oldest of all ten University of California campuses.
 The campus overlooks San Francisco and the Golden Gate Bridge.
 The university is frequently rated the #1 public university in the country by U.S. News and World Report.

 The campus is approximately 30 miles from both San Francisco and Oakland Airports and is an excellent urban-based option for our multiple San Francisco Bay Area summer computer camps.
 The campus is accessible by the Berkeley BART station (Bay Area Rapid Transit) which is located at the foot of campus.
 The BART train conveniently runs to Berkeley from both the Oakland and San Francisco International Airports.

 Please note: Map and campus details are for general information only.
 Once you enroll, you will have access to our specific location on campus.